davinche/serviceworker-config-webpack-plugin/README.md

 # Webpack ServiceWorker Config Plugin

-A webpack for injecting variables into the serviceworker.
+A webpack plugin for injecting variables into a serviceworker.

 ## Usage

-In your webpack.config.js file:
+In `webpack.config.js`:

 ```javascript